moonrepo/schematic/book/src/schema/generator/typescript.md

 on usage.
 The default format for all properties can be customized with the `property_format` option and the [`PropertyFormat`](https://docs.rs/schematic/latest/schematic/schema/typescript/enum.PropertyFormat.html) enum.
-By default all properties are all required.
+By default all properties are required.

 ```rust
 TypeScriptOptions {